aadorian/tt_truffle/README.md

 # Compile with Truffle

-To compile existing smart contracts in Truffle (in our case Migrations.sol) we use:
+To compile our existing smart contracts in Truffle (in our case Migrations.sol) we use:
 ``` shell
 npx truffle compile
 ```